 The Evaluation Matrix is a tool that can be used to evaluate submitted bids and identify the one that provides the best value for money.
 The matrix allows buyers to score and weight supplier’s responses against the predefined award criteria.

-Whilst the evaluation is a key part of determining the outcome of your procurement exercise, you must remember that the outcome of any evaluation is ultimately dependent on the award criteria and weightings that you choose for your procurement exercise.
+Whilst the evaluation is a key part of determining the outcome of your procurement exercise, you must remember that the outcome of any evaluation is ultimately dependent on the award criteria and weightings that you choose.
 Therefore, it is key that this criteria accurately describes your need and any minimum requirements that stakeholders need.

 The workbook is split into two main worksheets – price and quality criteria.
 The price criteria worksheet considers the whole life cost of the project in terms of acquisition, operating and end of life costs.

-To maintain the integrity of the process, it is important that members of the evaluation panel do not assess both the quality/technical elements and the commercial elements of the tender.
+To maintain the integrity of the process, it is best practice that members of the evaluation panel do not assess both the quality/technical elements and the commercial elements of the tender.

 The model was developed in conjunction with statisticians and has been confirmed as fit for purpose in most procurement exercises.
 However, as you will be aware, the Procurement Journey does not cover works contracts and we would not recommend it for this use.
 If you require any further information on the evaluation of works contracts, you should consult the Construction Procurement Handbook.